churchofturing/churchofturing.github.io/posts/landscape-of-lisp.md

 # Racket

-[Racket](https://en.wikipedia.org/wiki/Racket_(programming_language)) is a dialect of Scheme that is used mainly as a tool for teaching, and as a playground for programming language research and development.
-It's often said that Racket has one of the most powerful macro systems amongst the Lisps - to these ends it's a great language.
+[Racket](https://en.wikipedia.org/wiki/Racket_(programming_language)) is an interesting one.
+It's a dialect of Scheme that is used mainly as a tool for teaching and as a playground for programming language research and development - to these ends it's by all means a great language.
+It's often said that Racket has one of the most powerful macro systems amongst the Lisps, and as proof more than a few postgrads have earned their PhDs using it.

 ## Books